 What is the best OLED TV of 2022?

-We still think one of the best OLED TVs for cinephiles is the Panasonic HZ2000, which arguably offers even better image quality, but isn't as strong for features in other departments, and is very highly priced, making it more of a niche choice.
+We still think one of the best OLED TVs for cinephiles is the Panasonic JZ2000, which arguably offers even better image quality, but isn't as strong for features in other departments, and is very highly priced, making it more of a niche choice.

-The best OLED TV for most people is the LG CX, which is much cheaper than either of the options above, yet is very close for overall image quality, and also offers the same HDMI 2.1 future-proofing as the LG G1, and has an equivalently good smart TV platform.
+The best OLED TV for budget-conscious buyers is the LG BX, which is much cheaper than either of the options above, yet is very close for overall image quality, and also offers the same HDMI 2.1 future-proofing as the LG G1, and has an equivalently good smart TV platform.

 The best OLED TVs: ranked

 The LG G2 takes everything that was great about the LG G1, including its spectacular OLED panel, and makes it even better.
 The panel now delivers 30% higher luminance, and the new Alpha 9 Gen 5 processor delivers superb visuals and audio too, with particularly impressive upsampling even from SD video sources.